tagohd/mono/Characters/Sam Ward.md

 # Characterizations

 * They're about Luke's age, so...
 16-17?
 (I haven't really decided how old Luke is, either.)
+	[Lun]: Considering the significant amount of Luke-centered romance in this story, how about him being an adult?
+Like 20 or so?
 * They're taller than [[Luke Campbell|Luke]].
 In addition to being kind and dumb, Luke is also smol, so most people are taller than him, actually.
+	[Lun]: We support short kings here
 * Sam is based on a red fox (*Vulpes vulpes*), to the extent that that fits in the confines of the [[(5) May 2023 Chat Logs#Furites paradox|Furites paradox]]
 * Do they *really* need saving from CURSED AL?
 Maybe they're more capable than Luke thinks.
+	[Lun]: I feel like you would need to be VERY capable to escape from AL though, at least from how you've described him so far.
+Doesn't seem like a nice guy.
 * Or maybe (dun DUN DUNNN), getting captured was their plan all along!!!
 (Big maybe)
+	[Lun]: I guess if you don't have a soul and some guy's plan is to load you with souls you could go along with it??
 * On the cross-country team with Luke, except they actually enjoy it
 * Their lack of SOUL makes them a crucial component of CURSED AL's plan